St Mary's University, Twickenham: Refectory and Shannon Suite

 In 2008 the refectory underwent a £4 million investment to create a larger seating area with new kitchen facilities and a conference centre.
 It officially opened on 17 April 2008.
 Named after Very Rev Gerald Shannon CM (Principal of St Mary's 1941–1948), the Shannon Conference Suite is above the refectory and consists of three conference rooms with AV provision.

-Libraries
+Library

-The university operates two library buildings in support of teaching and research activity, both operated by the Library Services department.
-The Main Library is at the centre of the Strawberry Hill campus, providing study and IT facilities as well has housing print resources for most disciplines active within the university.
-The Naylor Library, opened in 2015, is at 99 Waldegrave Road, Teddington and provides further multi-format study facilities along with print resources related to teacher training and Education programmes.
-It also houses the university's Doctoral College and associated facilities for postgraduate research students.
-St Mary's Library Services has a print book collection of approximately 115,000 volumes.
-In addition it provides access to around 120,000 e-books and 55,000 e-journals for staff and students.
+The university library is at the centre of the Strawberry Hill campus, providing study and IT facilities which are open 24/7 for current students and staff, as well as housing print resources for most disciplines active within the university.
+The university's Doctoral College and associated facilities for postgraduate research students are also based in the library.
+St Mary's Library has a print book collection of approximately 79,000 volumes.
+In addition it provides access to around 570,000 e-books and 86,000 e-journals for staff and students.